chrislee0419/EnhancedSearchAndFilters/README.md

      - Limit song length, difficulties, and NJS on the song list.
      - Find songs you have voted on (requires the BeatSaverDownloader mod).
      - One Saber, Lightshow, and Mapping Extensions-required songs can be easily found!
-     - Find ranked songs (requires the SongDataCore mod).
+     - Show only ranked songs (requires the SongDataCore mod).
+     - Frequently download songs and then forget to play them?
+Filter for songs that you have never played before.
+     - Looking to full combo all your songs?
+Find all the songs that you have yet to full combo!
 - Mod compatibility
      - Compatible with BeatSaverDownloader, SongBrowser, and SongDataCore.